 We are ready to build more wells but need your support!
-It costs only $1,800 to construct a well. $1,800 means that another well system can be constructed for a community that is in need of clean water.
+With the current price of materials, it costs currently $2,300 to construct a well. $2,300 means that another well system can be constructed for a community that is in need of clean water.
 If you, your family, circle of friends, or club like to support the construction of a whole well, we will have a written dedication or plaque in your honor or that of your loved one(s) at the well.

 If you are in the USA, your donation is tax-deductible via the California-based 501(c)3 nonprofit organization Sahaya International.

 You can go to our donation page and use the donate button there to make a credit card donation.
 Please select JEGMI so we know your donation goes to the JEGMI program.